zPSP-Dev/Zig-PSP/README.md

 ## Why Zig on the PSP?

-In the PSP programming community, many libraries, tools, and other features are written in C or C++ (the majority being C), which as we know has its problems with writing clean, reusable, and high quality code.
-Given that the core objectives of Zig as a language are to allow us to create good and reusable software, Zig seems like a perfect fit for integrating older PSP libraries while striving to develop higher quality software!
+In the PSP programming community, many libraries, tools, and other features are written in C or C++, which as we know has its problems with writing clean, reusable, and high quality code.
+Given that the core objectives of Zig as a language are to allow us to create well-designed and reusable software, Zig seems like a perfect fit for integrating older PSP libraries while striving to develop higher quality software!

 ## What about the PSPSDK?

-Zig-PSP has **no reliance** on the legacy toolchain - it only relies on the excellent and brand new [Rust PSP](https://github.com/overdrivenpotato/rust-psp) toolchain, which is completely feature equivalent for User Mode!
-The Zig PSP toolchain only requires three binaries from Rust PSP for binary generation and the statically linked toolchain library!
+Zig-PSP has **no reliance** on the legacy toolchain - it only relies on tools from the excellent and brand new [Rust PSP](https://github.com/overdrivenpotato/rust-psp) toolchain, which is completely feature equivalent for User Mode! ####The Zig PSP toolchain only requires three binaries from Rust PSP for binary generation and the statically linked toolchain library!####

 ## Road to 1.0!
 - [x] PSP PRX Generation